 The reasons for these questions are as loud today as they were then.
 My beautiful country is ravaged in a time of supposed peace by nationalist politics from the main neighboring countries (same old), there is a seed of poison growing in it as well, and there is pressure everywhere to be less.
 Less Bosnian, less Muslim, less oneself.
 Whether you are in Bosnia or abroad, these sometimes invisible forces push your head down into a guillotine of self-loathing and hiding, because they hate what you represent and they are afraid.
 Afraid of my beautiful Bosnia, of all the highest human values that lived in my country for centuries.
 CENTURIES.
 Afraid of Islam, because that generational blood speaks volumes about the crussades their ancestors led in the name of another religion, so they’re projecting (those who have issues, of course – I am NOT generalizing).
 Hypocrisy much?

 But you will never be able to silence me and my existence.
 The same with my enlightened compatriots.
-And when you tell me in the face that my language does not exist and that I am actually speaking another language, I will laugh in your face (this one’s about you, genocide denier from the Office of Immigration – shame on you).
+And when you tell me in the face that my language does not exist and that I am actually speaking another language, I will laugh in your face (this one’s about you, genocide denier from the Office of Immigration – shame on you.
+Luckily, you’re in the minority, because all the ladies there are respectful and helpful).
 If you make jokes about my name and conflate me with another nation, I will call you out on your racism and mysogyny (another „humanoid creature“ here in France who is yet to feel my full wrath).
 At first, I played nice here, trying to be as polite and kind as possible (also another trait of us Bosnians that gets us into trouble sometimes because we are TOO nice).
 But, it’s been a few months since I released my spite and my full presence here and I breathe nicely now, thank you.
 If that’s too much for you, Europe, well, tough titty, said the kitty!
 I will forever be a true ambassador of my identity here.
 An ambassador of respect towards others, but also of pride towards my own.
 By the way, those are true European values, and not atrocious things that end in –ism – check yourself, EU.

 And one other thing: Bosnia will exist forever.
 Because the ethereal idea of Bosnia, of a land with beautiful nature and beautiful, kind and welcoming people, of love – that will never disappear.
 My body will rest in soil and disappear itself, but Bosnia is and will be long after that.